matze-dd/Tex2txt/README.md

   `defs.project_macros = (Macro(name='xyz', args='AA', repl=r'\2'),)`
 - option `--extr ma[,mb,...]` (list of macro names)<br>
   extract only first braced argument of these macros;
-  useful, e.g., for check of foreign-language text and footnotes
+  useful, e.g., for check of foreign-language text and footnotes, or for tracking of file inclusions
 - option `--lang xy`<br>
   language de or en, default: de;
   used for adaptation of equation replacements, math operator names,